noiseprotocol/noise_spec/noise.md

 A handshake message begins with a sequence of one or more DH public keys.
 Whether each public key is ephemeral or static is specified by the message's descriptor.
-Ephemeral public keys are sent in the clear.
-Static public keys may be encrypted to provide identity hiding.
+Public keys may be encrypted to provide identity hiding.

 Following the public keys will be a **payload** which could be used to convey certificates or other handshake data, and which may also be encrypted.
-Encryption of static public keys and payloads will occur once a shared secret key has been established.
+Encryption of public keys and payloads will occur once a shared secret key has been established.
 Zero-length payloads are allowed and will result in 16-byte payload ciphertexts, since encryption adds a 16-byte **authentication tag** to each ciphertext.

 A transport message consists solely of an encrypted payload.